codewars/docs/content/authoring/kata/floating-point.md

 Sometimes authors try to work around the problems with floating-point comparisons by converting the result of calculations to integer, or rounding to some _n_ decimal places, hoping that inaccurate part of calculations will be trucated, lost, or somehow neutralized.
 Sometimes authors require conversion of floating-point values to string with some amount of decimal digits.
 Such workarounds are a bad thing, they usually do not work as intended, and they only make things worse.
 No matter if you want to round to an integer or to some amount _n_ of decimal places, and what type of rounding (i.e. a _rounding mode_) you want to use: ceiling, flooring, truncating, to nearest, or to nearest even, each of them has a set of values for which it will fail.

-For example, let's assume that your kata would require rounding to a nearest integer.
-When tests are run, one of random tests might generate an input which after all calculations would conclude with a result of 13.5, and tests would expect a rounded answer of 14.
-Now, depending on details of implementation like exact formula, order of operations, used functions and libraries, user ___A___ comes up with the result of 13.50000000001, and user ___B___ arrives to 13.499999999999.
-Both answers are correct and valid from technical point of view, but after rounding to 14, user ___A___ gets their answer accepted, and the rounded answer of 13 from user ___B___ gets (incorrectly) rejected.
+For example, let's assume that your kata would require rounding to the nearest integer.
+When tests are run, a random test might generate an input which after all calculations would conclude with a result of 13.5, and tests would expect a rounded answer of 14.
+Now, depending on details of implementation like the exact formula, order of operations, used functions and libraries, user ___A___ comes up with the result of 13.50000000001, and user ___B___ arrives to 13.499999999999.
+Both answers are correct and valid from a technical point of view, but after rounding to 14, user ___A___ gets their answer accepted, and the rounded answer of 13 from user ___B___ gets (incorrectly) rejected.
 Now user ___B___ creates an issue for your kata and complains that their valid solution does not pass tests.
-You verify tests with your reference solution, see no error, and resolve the issue as _"cannot reproduce"_.
+You verify the tests with your reference solution, see no error, and resolve the issue as _"irreproducible"_.
 A couple of weeks later another user who happened to use the same formula as user ___B___ comes, does not pass the tests, and creates another issue, and so on...
-There's quite a number of kata on Codewars affected by similar issue, and half of the users attemting them might like them, and another half probably hates them.
+There's quite a number of kata on Codewars affected by a similar issue, and half of the users attempting them might like them, while the other half probably hate them.

 Conversions by flooring, ceiling, or truncating are affected by the same issue, just for another category of values.
-User ___A___ might come up with the result of 12.999999999999 before rounding, and user ___B___ with value 13.000000000001, and if tests expect a floored, ceiled, or truncated value, the answer from one user will be accepted, and from the other one - rejected.
+User ___A___ might come up with the result of 12.999999999999 before rounding, and user ___B___ with value 13.000000000001, and if tests expect a floored, ceiled, or truncated value, the answer from one user will be accepted, and from the other one rejected.

 There are cases when rounding  or conversion to string are OK, but using them just to "fix" problems with precision of calculations is not such, and only makes things worse.
 The easiest way to get things right is to require no rounding, and use proper assertions with tolerance (see below).